ons-cherif/Optimizing-a-Pipeline-in-Azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-- This dataset contains information related to a direct marketing campaign of a Portuguese banking institution and if their clients did subscribe for a term deposit.
+- This dataset contains information related to a direct marketing campaign of a Portuguese banking institution and if their clients did subscribe for a term deposit.<br>
-We seek to predict if the client was subscribed for a- term deposit or not and classify the predictions based on clients' personal and financial information.
+We seek to predict if clients are subscibed for a term deposit based on the provided personal and financial information.

-- The best performing model was a SoftVotingClassifier (VotingEnsemble), using MaxAbcScaler and a Gradient tree boosting algorithm implemented within an XGBoostClassifier, as it's well known for the efficiency to predict accuracies.
+- The best performing model is a SoftVotingClassifier (VotingEnsemble), containing MaxAbcScaler and XGBoostClassifier which implements the Gradient tree boosting algorithm_  well known for its efficiency to predict accuracies.
-This model has been chosen among several models based on the highest accuracy while tuning the hyperdrive parameters during the experiment.
+This model has been chosen among several models based on the highest accuracy, while tuning the hyperdrive parameters during the experiment.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

-A general pipeline architecture explaining the workflow of using Azure SDK with HyperDrive parameterization:
+Below a general pipeline architecture is provided to explain the workflow of using Azure SDK with HyperDrive parameterization:

 ![alt_text](SklearnPipelineArchitecture.PNG)

-Getting good results or bad ones are always related to two important things when preparing our model:
+Actually, getting good or bad results, is related to how well your model is prepared:

-1 - **The dataset and the cleaning: We used a Cleaing function included in the Train.py Script. <br>
+1 - **The dataset and the cleaning: We used a Cleaing function included in the Train.py Script.** <br>
-   - Get the dataset as a csv from a link using TabularDatasetFactory and convert it to a DataFrame using pandas to clean it.<br>
+   - Use TabularDatasetFactory method to retreive data from the specified path.<br>
    - Convert the extracted data into a binary dataframe representation that will be used later with the LogisticRegression classifier.
-We used Get_dummies() for the string type columns and lambda expressions for bolean columns, and returned x_df and y_df to be used later within the experiment.<br>
+We used Get_dummies() for the string type columns and lambda expressions for bolean columns, and returned x_df and y_df to be used at a later stage of the experiment.<br>
-   - We define
+   - We specify the Hyperparameters to be used during the experiment.
+For this cas, we will consider:
+      - The inverse of regularization strength: _**C**_<br>
+   and <br>
+      - The maximum number of iterations taken for the solvers to converge: _**max_iter**_<br>

 2- **The algorithm choice:** The choice of the algorithm used in your model must be based on the metrics you need to predict: continious or discret?<br>
 Since we will be estimating if the client did subscribe or not to a deposit term, we applied Sklearn LogistigRegression classifier using the dataset we cleaned and splited to training/testing datasets using Sklearn function *train_test_split*